 - The library must be in a transition or developing economy country [pdf].

 - The service you are submitting must use digital information and communication technology (ICT).

-3. This is an award for existing services.
-We will not accept applications seeking funding to start new services.
+- We will not accept applications seeking funding to start new services.

 When can you enter?